Are TDD and automated GUI testing compatible?December 11, 2016

 - They need to provide a higher ROI as compared to manual UI testing.

-Screenster is a QA automation platform that has been specifically built for testing web UIs.
-The platform offers a new take on visual regression testing by capturing the visual baseline, along with the DOM baseline of a UI.
+Screenster is a QA automation tool that has been specifically built for testing web GUIs.
+This test application offers a new take on visual regression testing by capturing the visual baseline, along with the DOM baseline of a UI.
 Whenever you introduce a change, Screenster will compare the new UI version to these baselines and detect regressions.

 Screenster facilitates QA automation by enabling both technical and non-technical people to create UI tests.
 It provides a UI-based management of the test script which doesn’t require coding, and that saves a ton of time and effort.

 Creating new Screenster tests is a matter of minutes and once you try it, you’ll never want to go back to hand-coding.
 Just record a series of actions required to test the functionality of the UI, and the platform will do everything else for you.
 Test maintenance is pain-free thanks to magic like smart selectors and auto-healing tests.

 Sounds too good to be true?
 Try it yourself and see if it’ll live up to your expectations.

 In the brave new world of today, the quality of your UI determines the success of your application.
 If your UI is broken, users will leave.
 For this reason, thorough UI testing is crucial for 99.99% of software projects.
 And in many cases, automation of user interface testing is the only rational choice.

 While using TDD for UI development would be an overkill in most cases, you still need a reliable solution that allows you to automate your UI tests once your UI is stable.
 With Screenster, you can very quickly secure freshly-built UI with automated tests and manage changes effectively, giving UI developers a much needed safety net.